r5valkyrie/docs/docs/mrvn-radiant.md

 CTRL + Z serves as Undo while CTRL + Y serves as Do.

-The toolbar can be dragged from the dot cluster symbol to be expanded and / or docked vertically.
+The toolbar can be dragged from the dot cluster symbol to be expanded and / or docked verticallym, to the side.
 This will reveal many additional functionalities.

 # Chapter 1: Entities